 H-4 EAD Document Checklist and Photo Requirements for 2026

-A Request for Evidence on your H-4 EAD application adds 60-90 days to your processing time.
-With automatic extensions eliminated and processing already running 6-10 months, an RFE can be the difference between keeping your job and a forced employment gap.
+A Request for Evidence on your H-4 EAD application can add weeks or months to your processing time.
+With no automatic extension for renewals filed on or after October 30, 2025 and processing already running 6-10 months, an RFE can be the difference between keeping your job and a forced employment gap.

 Most RFEs are preventable.
 They stem from missing documents, non-compliant photos, or incomplete form fields.
 Here's the complete checklist to get it right the first time.